ernestyalumni/CompPhys/moreCUDA/README.md

 (.text+0x20): undefined reference to `main'
 collect2: error: ld returned 1 exit status
   ```
+`-dc` is short for `--device-c`, and from [3.2.1.
+Options for Specifying Compilation and Phase, CUDA Toolkit v7.5 NVCC documentation](http://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#nvcc-command-options), "compiles each `.c/.cc/.cpp/.cxx/.cu` input file into an object file that contains relocatable device code.
+It's equivalent to `--relocatable-device-code=true --compile`

 - `-I.` is the short cut, short name, for the flag `--include-path` *`path`*, e.g. `-I.` is `--include-path ./` i.e. the current (working) directory: cf. [3.2.2.
 File and Path Specfications](http://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/#axzz4DIjT7Rkc).
 - `-x cu` - "This option tells `nvcc` to treat input files as `.cu` files containing both CPU and GPU code.
 By default, `nvcc` treats `.cpp` files as CPU-only code.
 This option is required to have `nvcc` generate device code here, but it's also a hand way to avoid renaming source files in larger projects."  (cf. Scudiero and Murphy).
 In practice, I've found that if I originally kept the `.cu` suffixes for the files, then it compiles without this flag, but this is good to know.

 -side note to keep in mind if using `#include <cuda_runtime.h>` - "if you `#include <cuda_runtime.h>` in a `.cpp` file and compile it with a compiler other than `nvcc`, `__device__` and `__host__` will be defined to nothing to enable portability of this code to other compilers!"

 ## Compiling errors when using `__constant__` memory